Duality for commutative group stacks: Dual of a commutative group stack

-\begin{exemple}\rm Let $G$ be a sheaf that, \emph{fppf}-locally on $S$, is built up by successive extensions from diagonalizable groups of finite type, finitely generated commutative constant groups\footnote{By this we mean that the ordinary group that defines the constant group scheme is a finitely generated abelian group.
-This is not equivalent to $G$ being of finite type.}, and finite locally free commutative group schemes.
+\begin{exemple}\rm Recall that if $G$ is a (commutative) constant group scheme, we say that it is finitely generated if the ordinary group that defines the constant group scheme is a finitely generated abelian group.
+This is not equivalent to $G$ being of finite type.
+We say that a sheaf of abelian groups $G$ is a finitely generated twisted constant group if, \emph{fppf}-locally on~$S$, it is a finitely generated constant group scheme.
+Let $G$ be a sheaf of abelian groups that, \emph{fppf}-locally on $S$, is built up by successive extensions from diagonalizable groups of finite type, finitely generated commutative constant groups, and finite locally free commutative group schemes.
 Such a group will be called a \emph{Cartier group scheme} (or we will say that $G$ is Cartier).
-Recall that groups of multiplicative type and of finite type, and finitely generated twisted constant groups, are actually étale-locally trivial (SGA~3~\cite[X, 4.5 and 5.9]{SGA3}) so in particular they are Cartier.
+Recall that groups of multiplicative type and of finite type, and finitely generated twisted constant groups, are actually étale-locally trivial (SGA~3~\cite[X, 4.5 and 5.9]{SGA3_2}).
 By induction on the number of extensions, we deduce from~\ref{vanishing_ext_finite_or_multiplicative} and~\ref{vanishing_ext_constant} that $E^1(G)=0$ and that the Cartier dual $G^D$ is still Cartier.
+(See \cite[X, \S 5]{SGA3_2} for the duality theory of groups of multiplicative type and of twisted constant groups, and see \cite[\S 4]{Shatz_Group_schemes} for Cartier duality of finite locally free group schemes.)
 In particular, by~\ref{particular_case_of_a_sheaf} we see that $D(G)\simeq BG^D$.
 On the other hand, if $A$ is an abelian scheme over $S$, then $D(A)\simeq A^t$, the classical dual of $A$ as an abelian scheme (use~\ref{dual_and_ext1_abelian}). \end{exemple}

 \begin{exemple}\rm If $G$ is a 1-motive, that is, if $G^{\flat}$ is quasi-isomorphic to a complex of the form $[G^{-1}\to G^0]$ where $G^{-1}$ is a twisted lattice and $G^0$ is a semi-abelian variety, then $D(G)$ is the classical dual of $G$ as a 1-motive, as described in~\cite{Deligne_Theorie_Hodge_3}.
 More generally, if $G^{-1}$ is a sheaf such that $E^1(G^{-1})=0$, and $G^0$ fits into an exact sequence $0\to F\to G^0\to A\to 0$ where $A$ is an abelian scheme and $E^1(F)=0$, then $D(G)^{\flat}$ is quasi-isomorphic to a complex $[F^D\to \widetilde{G^0}]$ where~$\widetilde{G^0}$ fits into an exact sequence $0\to {G^{-1}}^D \to \widetilde{G^0} \to A^t\to 0$.
 We will not need this fact in the sequel, except in the particular case where $G^{-1}=0$.
 For the convenience of the reader we include a short proof in this case below. \details{ Voici une preuve détaillée pour ma convenance personnelle.
 On suppose d'abord $G=[Y\to A]$ avec $A$ un schéma abélien et $E^1(Y)=0$.
 Comme $G$ est le cône du morphisme donné $h : Y\to A$, on a un triangle distingué